The most concentrated Carrier region

 More date-locked, annually-repeated traditions per square mile than anywhere else in England.
 Cheese rolling, the Olimpick Games, well dressing, morris dancing - each one survives because of specific individuals whose annual commitment keeps it alive.

-The Cotswolds have more date-locked, annually-repeated traditions per square mile than anywhere else in England.
+The Cotswolds have an unusual density of date-locked, annually-repeated traditions.
 The cheese rolling at Cooper\'s Hill, the Olimpick Games at Chipping Campden, the well dressings across the stone villages, the morris gatherings that fill every summer weekend - each survives because specific individuals commit to organising it every year.
 This is the Archive\'s most concentrated Carrier region.

 The material culture of the Cotswolds is equally significant.
 The dry stone walls that define the landscape, the stone-slate roofs, the well dressings - all are maintained by craftspeople working the local oolitic limestone in ways specific to this geology.
 A Cotswold waller works differently from a Yorkshire one because the stone is different.
 The skills are place-specific and non-transferable.

 The cheese rolling.
-The steepest, most dangerous, most enduring folk tradition in England.
+Among the steepest and most daredevil folk traditions in England.

 Robert Dover's Cotswold Olimpick Games since 1612.
 The longest-running sporting event in England.